chanhopark00/Numerical_Analysis/README.md

    <img src="https://github.com/chanhopark00/Numerical_Analysis/blob/master/Image/rk_erro.png" width="400">

    #### Error Analysis
    It can be noticed that the local errors of the method accumulates over iterations hence the error increases as t increases from the initial value 0.
-A method ofreducing error order would be to implement with a higher order runge-kutta method.
+A method of reducing error would be to implement with a higher order runge-kutta method.
 ## Solving Linear-System equations.
    #### Gauss-Seidel, Jabobi Iterative Method
    <img src="https://github.com/chanhopark00/Numerical_Analysis/blob/master/Image/Jacobi_Question.PNG" width="300">